TABLE OF CONTENTS

 - If found the Material: Follow the instructions below on how to add it to your Project’s Price List.

-- If not found: Follow the instructions under “Initiate MPR from BOM to Address Shortages”.
+- If not found: Follow the instructions in this article “Initiate MPR from BOM to Address Shortages”.

 Add Materials to Project Price List, Where Applicable